ExploringArtInt/e210/docs/gui.md

 ### GUI Modes
 - Simple HTML
+  - Subset of HTML/CSS/Flex to align with Three-mesh-ui features
 - 2D/3D Canvas Overlay
+  - Subset of HTML/CSS/Flex to align with Three-mesh-ui features
-- 2D Canvas Embed
+- 2D Canvas Embedded
+  - PixiJS in 2D
+  - Three-mesh-ui in 2D
-- 3D Canvas Embed
+- 3D Canvas Embedded
+  - Three-mesh-ui in 3D

 ### Value - What
 - Text